Mental Health First Aid

 Mental Health First Aid is a FREE course you can take to become a certified Mental Health First Aider in just one day.
 This class is for individuals ages 18 and over to learn how to help other adults (Adult Mental Health First Aid) or to help young people (Youth Mental Health First Aid).
 These courses can be offered in-person or virtually, in English or Spanish.
 As you take this course, you will learn how to recognize that someone is struggling, and specific skills for how to help, including the ALGEE action plan.
 Take a look at our calendar below to register for upcoming classes, or contact us to schedule a private training for your group.

-For more information and/or to discuss other opportunities and services contact the Project Director: Curtis Snelgrove at 435.799.3014 or via email at [email protected] or certified instructor Cassie Alarcon at [email protected]
+For more information and/or to discuss other opportunities and services contact the Mental Health First Aid Director: Cari Phillips at 435.752.8880 or via email at [email protected] or our certified instructor Cassie Alarcon at [email protected].

 The ALGEE Action Plan